 During September we looked at those living things that are neither animals nor plants - molds and algae of the order Protoctista.
 We successfully raised healthy batches of mold and looked for algae in the aquarium.

 In October we are studying Invertebrates.
-We have created insect zoos in class and are hatching butterflies at Park Avenue.
+We have created insect zoos in class.
 Any specimens you and your child find before they go into hiding for the winter will be greatly appreciated.
 This is a good time to have an invertebrate feast of shrimp, crab, lobster, clams or oysters for dinner.
 Can you find any bones inside?

 We spend unstructured time outside each day.
 We also like to take occasional walks to allow us to enjoy the seasons as they change.
-Going to the park, the fire station or the library is good for practicing field trip skills before taking the entire Early Childhood group to a place like the Tracy Aviary.
+Going to the park is good for practicing field trip skills before taking the entire Early Childhood group to a place like the Wheeler Farm.
 Please remember that when we are returning from an excursion if your child sees you across the street or parking lot it will be a huge temptation to run to you.
-Please help us by staying out of sight until we are safely back on school grounds.
+Please help us by staying out of sight until we are within a safe distance.

 Early Childhood Events